 Another rate-reducing strategy is to pay discount points or an origination fee upfront.
 Both fees are expressed as a percentage of the loan amount, and both will decrease the interest rate of a mortgage, but will increase the amount of cash you need at closing.

 On a $200,000 loan, a 1% origination fee (also called a loan-processing fee) will mean $2,000 out of pocket at closing.

 Origination fees may or may not be negotiable.
 Some lenders won't write a loan without an origination fee, says Workman.

 How much do discount points lower your mortgage rate?
-It depends on what's going on in the mortgage market, but one point usually lowers the interest rate by one-eighth to three-eighths of a percentage point.
-General rule of thumb: One discount point equals a quarter-point rate reduction.
+It depends on what's going on in the mortgage market, but 1 point usually lowers the interest rate by one-eighth to three-eighths of a percentage point.
+General rule of thumb: 1 discount point equals a quarter-point rate reduction.

 Paying points generally means reduced monthly payments and interest over the life of the loan, but you'll need to consider how long you plan to stay in the home to see if the trade-off is worthwhile.

 "If it takes more than 24 to 36 months to pay off the point, it's typically not worth it financially because most Americans sell or refinance their home within 5 years," Workman says.

 2. The skinny on home equity